ahimsadas/supertutor-ai-chat/ARCHITECTURE.md

 ## Ingestion Job Runner

-- Purpose: Scan recent files (or a specific file) and run the PDF/TXT loading layer, then hand the pages to the chunker.
+- Purpose: Scan recent files (or a specific file) and run the pipeline end-to-end: load (PDF/TXT) → chunk → embed → persist.
 - Source documents are fetched from Supabase Storage via each file's `storage_key`; no local filesystem paths are used.
-- If the chunker is not implemented yet, items are marked as `skipped` with reason `chunker-missing` and a warning is logged.
+- Idempotency: if any rows already exist in `public.chunks` for a file, the runner skips re-inserting.
+- The runner updates `files.pages` if the value is NULL (from loader page count).

 CLI usage: